Flight-Free-UK/flight_free_uk_website/source/posts/lonely-planet-s-guide-to-train-travel-in-europe.html.markdown

 #### Some readers will find it reassuring to know that they will find English spoken in most places on the railway network, and even on-train announcements are sometimes made in English.

 You’ll find some great advice in this [Flight Free post](https://flightfree.co.uk/post/travel-tips-for-train-first-timers/).
 If it all sounds too complicated and daunting to organise yourself, you can turn to a holiday travel agent.
-Railbookers and Great Railway Journeys get a mention here.
+[Railbookers](https://www.railbookers.co.uk) and [Great Rail Journeys](https://www.greatrail.com) get a mention here.

 The city guides are short and there’s a sensible focus on areas around the stations, and on what to take in on a flying visit.
 It’s also extremely helpful to be warned when the high speed train comes into a different station from local services.
 In the south of France the TGV station is sometimes a 20 minute bus ride from the town centre.